Using Power Pumping to Increase Your Breast Milk Supply

 If you’ve struggled with trying to pump more breast milk, power pumping (aka cluster pumping) just might be the perfect answer for you!

-There’s a good chance that in only a few days, you can increase your breast milk supply.
+There’s a good chance that in only a few days, you can increase your breast milk supply by power pumping.

 Do I have you intrigued yet?